 Harry shrugged, embarrassed.
 "I just came here on a vacation, you know… two weeks, that's all.
 One of my friend's brothers sold me on the idea of coming here.
-I had hoped, and it's perhaps silly of me, that I could just be a tourist here."
+I hoped, and it's perhaps silly of me, that I could just be another tourist."

-"Tourists are alright, but to really understand Egypt, you have to live there, I think."
-Khnurn smiled.
+"To really understand Egypt you have to live there, I think," Khnurn said mildly, and he smiled.
 "I am glad that you like our cultural heritage enough to visit, though.
 I admit, I have a personal interest as well, and it is always nice to meet fellow enthusiasts."

-"I hope to visit all sorts of places," Harry admitted.
+"I want to visit all sorts of places, if I can get around to it," Harry admitted.
 "So...
 Khnurn," he said hesitantly.
-"What can you tell me about this place?
+"What can you tell me about Bubastis?
 Living here, you must know all kinds of things."

 Khnurn shrugged.
 "Of course, of course.
 I suppose Egypt is best known for its illustrious history, among wizards and Muggles alike," Khnurn said.
 "There used to be a rich magical culture here that spanned from the earliest days of Muggle settlement all the way to the rise of Christianity, about two millennia back.
 What remained of the local culture at that time spread around the world, and it was Egyptian wizardry that inspired many foreign practices we think are really normal today.
 Wand-use first developed here, you know.
-The first confirmed magic in all the world."
+It's also where we can trace the first confirmed magic in all the world."

 "Really?"
 Harry asked.
 "I suppose I should've paid more attention in History of Magic."
 He smiled sheepishly.
 "In my defence, the teacher even bored himself to death."

-"Paying attention in a History of Magic class can be most helpful, true," Khnurn said, smirking.
-"I've found, though, that it's not knowledge of specific events that helpful in understanding ancient people, rather than their mentality, the way they handled things."
+"I've found that it's not knowledge of specific events that helpful in understanding ancient people, but their mentality, the way they thought about things."
 He put a hand on the rough stones of the vast monument.
 "This here's a tomb, after all.
 The ancient Egyptians had a great respect for the dead, especially their leaders.
-They were buried in such massive monuments as this one, because of the belief that the deceased would ascend to godhood.
+They were buried in such massive monuments as this one because of the belief that the deceased would ascend to godhood.
 In those days, religion and magic were far more intertwined than they are today; mighty wizards named themselves gods, and there were precious few who would question their authority.
 It is a small wonder that as far as we're aware, there was no Wizard Pharaoh.
 Really, the intertwined nature of the two continued until well into the modern era, when Christianity finally declared that witchcraft was evil, and the following unrest and fear among Muggles led to the International Statute of Secrecy.
 It's not really that important to know exactly how these tombs were built, rather than why.
 These were different people than we are."